Ranat ek: Structure

 The modern ranat ek model has 22 keys.
 The lowest-toned key is 38 cm long, 5 cm wide and 1.5 cm thick.
 The keys decrease in size and become thicker as the tones go higher.
 The highest-toned key is 30 cm long.

 Tuning

-Each octave is divided into seven equal parts, which results in complex musical ratios but easy transposition between keys (analogous to the benefits and drawbacks of Western 12-pitch equal temperament).
+Each octave is divided into seven equal parts, which results in complex musical ratios but easy transposition between keys.
+This is analogous to the benefits and drawbacks of Western 12-pitch equal temperament.